sveltekit-i18n/lib/docs/README.md

 If you set this property, translations will be initialized immediately using this locale.

 ### `fallbackLocale`?: __string__
 If you set this property, translations are automatically loaded not for current `$locale` only, but for this locale as well.
 In case there is no translation for current `$locale`, fallback locale translation is used instead of translation key placeholder.
+This is also used as a fallback when unknown locale is set.

 Note that it's not recommended to use this property if you don't really need it.
 It may affect your data load.